scicomm-IISER/scicomm-IISER.github.io/_posts/interviews/2025-02-15-probalChaudhuri.md

 The general public may not understand the nuances of a scientific career, especially in a society where engineering and medicine are seen as more immediately rewarding.
 But for those who choose science, the reward lies in the pursuit of knowledge, not in material gains or recognition.

 MB: Could you share some insights on what you're currently working on?
 Do you have any advice for young students who are considering a career in statistics?

+{% include article-image.html image="/assets/images/interviews/probalChaudhuri/fig4.png" caption="**Fig 4.** The statistical laboratory set up by Prof.Mahalanobis at Presidency College, in 1931 which later became the ISI that is today." width=200 %}

 PC: Statistics is a versatile field used across virtually every discipline both social sciences and natural sciences.
 If you’re considering a career in statistics, I’d recommend getting solid training from a good program.
 Beyond that, it's important to stay open-minded and read widely beyond just statistics.
 You need to understand the broader role of science in society, why science exists and how it impacts the world.